 The handgun shooting stance is another factor that is debated endlessly among experienced shooters.
-The stances are labeled, but not here.
+The most popular stances for pistols and revolvers are labeled, but not here.
 I’m just going to show you two ways to stand when shooting at stationary targets.
 You can decide which one works best for you and make modifications as needed.

 Remember, almost nothing in all of this is cut in stone and cannot be micro-adjusted.
 You will inevitably make some adjustments based on your body type, height, weight, strength, physical condition, etc.